 6. Facebook encourages laziness.

-I get very iritated when I get a messge telling me that ‘one of my friends has a birthday this week’.
+I get very irritated when I get a message telling me that ‘one of my friends has a birthday this week’.
 It happened today.
-But when I looked, the ‘friend’ was someone I hardly knew.
+But when I checked, the ‘friend’ was someone I hardly knew.

 I keep a note of all my ‘real friends’ birthdays and I actually go to the shop to choose a birthday card for them and send it by ‘snail mail’.
 It’s sad if the habit of sending cards will disappear and all greetings will be sent via Facebook.

 - What do you believe is the Point of Facebook?

 - Why should I keep my personal account?